aditiacharya01/form-validation/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Packages and Tools
+1. `Formik` and `Yup` for form validation.
+2. `Redux-toolkit` for store management.
+3.  `React testing library` for testing the form.
+4.  `Styled components` for styling.
+5.  `Fontawesome` for icons import.

 ## Available Scripts